Khatta Meetha (2010 film)

-The story follows Sachin Tichkule, a struggling contractor whose failure in making peace with the corrupt bureaucracy in town as well as strained relation with his ex-girlfriend and his family leads to misadventures that deprive him of his closest relations.
+The story follows Sachin Tichkule, a struggling contractor whose failure in making peace with the corrupt bureaucracy in town as well as strained relations with his ex-girlfriend and his family leads to misadventures that deprive him of his closest relations.
 However, as he begins to mend his ways, justice comes knocking on his door.

-Released on 23 July 2010, Khatta Meetha opened to mixed reviews and was a below-average grosser at the time of release but became a cult film.
+Released on 23 July 2010, Khatta Meetha opened to mixed reviews and was an average hit at the box office.
+However, over the years, it has become a cult classic.